 While they vary by provider, many usage-based insurance programs rely on your car’s onboard diagnostic (OBD-II) port to track mileage, braking and acceleration ferocity, and time of day.
 Others rely on your car’s already installed onboard telematics system, such as OnStar or SYNC, to track this data while some insurance companies still take simple, analogue measurements of your odometer.

 Because they’re more common now, it’s likely your current car insurance company already offers a usage-based system.
 According to The Center for Insurance Policy and Research, there are at least five insurance companies offering usage-based car insurance programs in 23 states alone.
-This should make accessing one easier as you can simply call your current provider to get more details, but it’s still important to get quotes from neighboring companies to comparison shop.
+This should make accessing one easier than ever.
+Just call your current provider to get more details, but it’s still important to get quotes from neighboring companies to comparison shop.

 When you do this, have the important questions at your side, including:

 - Is a usage-based car insurance program available in my state?